Dunkin Donuts Franchisees Fined $7,700 for Multiple Child Labor Violations

 Violations occurred at locations in Fiskdale, Oxford, Sturbridge and Southbridge

 In January 2011, the Attorney General's Office received a complaint alleging child labor violations at Carafotes' and Serpa's stores.
 Investigators conducted an audit of the company's records and discovered that on numerous occasions between September 2010 and February 2011, the franchises employed minors before the earliest permissible hour and after the latest permissible hour.
 Investigators also discovered an occasion when a minor worked more than the maximum number of daily work hours allowed under the Child Labor Laws.
-The owners were also cited for employing minors without the necessary work permits and for failing to post all minors' work schedules in the workplace.
+The owners were also cited for employing minors without the necessary and for failing to post all minors' work schedules in the workplace.

 The Massachusetts Child Labor Laws include restrictions on both the occupations in which minors may be employed, as well as the hours during which they may work.
 Another important safeguard in the law makes it illegal for minors to work past 8:00 p.m. without adult supervision.
 Further information can be found at Attorney General Coakley's youth employment website, www.mass.gov/ago/youthemployment.